-More than ever, businesses are inundated with promotional material from would-be suppliers.
-The promotional nature of even the more targeted mailings means that they’re perceived as ‘junk’ and end up in the virtual or actual bin.
+How’s your email inbox looking right now?
+I’ve got to tell you, I’m struggling to keep on top of mine.
+There’s just so much unsolicited promotional stuff flooding in.
+We’re all swamped with promotional bumph from would-be suppliers.
+The promotional nature of even the more targeted mailings means that they’re perceived as ‘junk’ and end up in the bin.

-It shouldn’t be a surprise, therefore, that people prefer to read items which are more unbiased and objective.
-And herein lies the beauty of white papers.
-As reasoned, detailed treatments of products and their applications, white papers offer potential value to both writer and reader.
+It’s no surprise that people prefer to read stuff which appears more unbiased and objective.
+And this is the beauty of white papers.
+As reasoned, detailed treatments of products and their applications, they offer potential value to reader and writer.

 1. To help launch new products.
-A detailed treatment of a symptom or problem is followed by a detailed explanation of a product or service designed to overcome that problem.
-If something is truly groundbreaking, people need to know about it before they can be sold to.
+If you’ve got something truly groundbreaking, you need to let people know about it before you can sell it.
+A detailed treatment of a problem is followed by a detailed explanation of a product or service designed to overcome that problem.

 2. To enable readers to see familiar products in new ways.
 If a product has been marketed in a traditionally promotional way, its features or benefits may have been overlooked by prospective buyers who try and ‘see through’ them.